polkadot-fellows/RFCs/text/0031-corejam.md

 Agile Coretime (see RFC#0001) prescribes two forms of Coretime sales: Instantaneous and Bulk.
 Sales of Instantaneous Coretime are no longer provided, leaving only Bulk Coretime.

 We introduce the concept of an *Authorizer* procedure, which is a piece of logic stored on-chain to which Bulk Coretime may be assigned.
 Assigning some Bulk Coretime to an Authorizer implies allowing any Work Package which passes that authorization process to utilize that Bulk Coretime in order to be submitted on-chain.
 It controls the circumstances under which RcVGs may be rewarded for evaluation and submission of Work Packages (and thus what Work Packages become valid to submit onto Polkadot).
-Authorization logic is entirely arbitrary and need not be restricted to authorizing a single collator, Work Package builder, parachain or even a single Work Class.
+Authorization logic is entirely arbitrary and need not be restricted to authorizing a single collator, Work Package builder, parachain or even a single Service.

 An *Authorizer* is a parameterized procedure: